-In late 2012, the administration began to carry out this reform agenda through the implementation of the 2013 Budget Law and the 2012 Tax Reform, which incorporated policies designed to promote income growth, reducing public expenditures, and strengthening public institutions.
+In late 2012, the administration began to carry out this reform agenda through the implementation of the 2013 Budget Law and the 2012 Tax Reform (as defined in "Public Sector Finances-Tax Regime"), which incorporated policies designed to promote income growth, reducing public expenditures, and strengthening public institutions.
 As such, the first Medina administration implemented fiscal policies aimed at achieving macroeconomic stability, which will allow the administration to meet the objectives set forth in the National Development Strategy 2030 (see "-2012-2016 Developments") and to comply with deficit and debt targets, such as the suspension of contributions from public funds to plans and complementary pension funds, and implement measures to reduce public expenditures.